Jiayang Fan: COVID-19 controversy

 In March 2020, during the start of the global COVID-19 pandemic, Fan and mother became the target of Chinese nationalists.

 In early March, the Henry J. Carter Speciality Hospital closed to visitors per state policy regarding COVID-19.
 Meanwhile, the two health aides who had been taking care of Fan's mother were not permitted to stay in the facility.
 Upon learning that a few positive COVID-19 cases were found in the hospital, Fan called the hospital's nurse station and the Patient Relations Department, while not receiving a response on what protective measure is taken to prevent patients from contracting the virus.

 After a nurse facilitated a brief FaceTime call between Fan and her mother in early April, weeks since the COVID-19 lockdown and visitor ban started, Fan decided to seek help on Twitter.
-She tweeted with a screenshot of the FaceTime video and mentioned Mitchell Katz, the president of New York City Health and Hospitals:That night, she received a text from New York state assemblywoman Yuh-Line Niou, whose district includes Manhattan's Chinatown.
-She also heard from state senator Brian Benjamin, whose district includes Harlem, as well as a prominent Twitter personality who knew Mitchell Katz and offered to text him.
-The next morning, Carter's Patient Relations department called Fan for a Zoom conference, where the hospital's medical director and the head of Patient Relations informed her that her mother's aide would be allowed to come back to the hospital.
+She tweeted with a screenshot of the FaceTime video and mentioned Mitchell Katz, the president of New York City Health and Hospitals:The next morning, Carter's Patient Relations department called Fan for a Zoom conference, where the hospital's medical director and the head of Patient Relations informed her that her mother's aide would be allowed to come back to the hospital.

 "There was no real explanation, but my impromptu Twitter campaign had borne fruit.
 And, I had to admit, so did my association with this magazine.
 Was this how power worked?"
 Fan reflected in her essay.